 - the CAA does not provide adequate inspector guidance to ensure enforcement of, and compliance with, minimum international standards;

 - the CAA has insufficient documentation and records of certification and inadequate continuing oversight and surveillance of air carrier operations.

 This category consists of two groups of countries.

 - One group are countries that have air carriers with existing operations to the United States at the time of the assessment.
-While in Category 2 status, carriers from these countries will be permitted to continue operations at current levels under heightened FAA surveillance.
-Expansion or changes in services to the United States by such carriers are not permitted while in category 2, although new services will be permitted if operated using aircraft wet-leased from a duly authorized and properly supervised U.S. carrier or a foreign air carrier from a category 1 country that is authorized to serve the United States using its own aircraft.
+While under Category 2, carriers from these countries will be allowed to continue operations at current levels under heightened FAA surveillance.
+Expansion or changes in services to the United States are prohibited, although new services will be permitted if operated using aircraft wet-leased from a duly authorized and properly supervised U.S. carrier or a foreign air carrier from a category 1 country that is authorized to serve the United States using its own aircraft.

 - The second group are countries that do not have air carriers with existing operations to the United States at the time of the assessment.
 Carriers from these countries will not be permitted to commence service to the United States while in Category 2 status, although they may conduct services if operated using aircraft wet-leased from a duly authorized and properly supervised U.S. carrier or a foreign air carrier from a Category 1 country that is authorized to serve the United States with its own aircraft.

 No other difference is made between these two groups of countries while in a category 2 status.